ARTbio/metavisitor/docs/metavisitor_configure_references.md

-Once you know how to access to your Metavisitor Galaxy instance with a web browser and are able to perform basic start/stop/restart operations, there is still some work needed to import and configure reference data (genomes) so that they are directly available to all instance users for running tools and workflows
+Once you know how to access to your Metavisitor Galaxy instance with a web browser and are able to perform basic start/stop/restart operations, there is still some work needed to import and configure reference data (genomes) so that they are directly available to all instance users for running tools and workflows.

 Here we provide the step-by-step description of what we *actually did ourselves* to prepare our Metavisitor instance before performing the analyses described [here](http://dx.doi.org/10.1101/048983).